Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 The best place for beginners to buy their chickens from is a local farmer, hatchery or farm supply stores.

-Though, if you want to purchase your chickens from further away the USPS has been shipping chicks for about one hundred years and will ship chicks which you purchase online.
+Though you want to purchase your chickens from further away, the USPS has been shipping chicks for about one hundred years and will ship chicks that you purchase online.

 Read our guide on What to Ask Breeders before Buying Chickens here.